rangrage/oc-mdbLoaded-theme/readme.md

 - 74 CSS animations
 - SASS files
 - Templates
+- Easy to use and customize
 - Tutorials and many more.

-All fully responsive.
-All compatible with different browsers.
+Trusted by 400 000 + developers and designers.
+Used by companies like Nike, Samsung, Amazon, Ikea and Sony.
+Fully responsive and compatible with different browsers.

 ### Documentation